aarzamasov/cf-doc/README.md

 # cf-doc
-Creating markdown descriprtion for cloudformation templates
+Creating markdown description for cloud formation templates

-# desclaimer
+# disclaimer
-the script need a json file to create a description.
+the script needs a JSON file to create a description.

 convert Yaml template with [cfn-flip](https://github.com/awslabs/aws-cfn-template-flip) to Json